Save big with rewards, 0% APR, no foreign transaction fees and more.

 - Signup bonus.
 Many cards offer enticing bonuses just for signing up.
 These extra miles, points or cash back could mean hundreds of dollars for the holidays, if you qualify.
 Confirm the offer requirements, as you may need to spend a set amount in the first few months before you can get your bonus.

 - Earned rewards.
 When evaluating a rewards card, look at the cash back, points or miles you’ll earn for each dollar spent.
-Know about any caps on rewards or spending, and browse the provider’s site to learn when and how you can redeem your rewards.
+Learn about any caps on rewards or spending, and browse the provider’s site to learn when and how you can redeem your rewards.

 - The extras.
 Complimentary travel insurance, extended warranties, airport lounge access and concierge services can help you get more value from your card.
 Think carefully about whether you’ll use them, and weigh them against any annual fee or other costs.